CoolShades/coolshades.github.io/teaching.md

 permalink: "/teaching/"
 author_profile: true
 ---
-<div class="instruction-text"><i>I have a formal postgraduate certification in medical education from the University of Dundee.
+<div class="instruction-text"><i>I have a formal postgraduate certification in medical education.
 Over the years, I have developed and led various educational programs and initiatives to support medical students and resident doctors in their training.
 Below are some highlights of my teaching experience:</i></div>

 <style>
   .instruction-text {